 When renewing your bartending license, you have to fill out an official form for your state.
 This doesn’t take long and usually only includes filling in personal information.

 Most often, this includes proof of identity such as a passport or driver’s license and other personal details.
-Depending on local laws and regulations, you may also have to link to a bartending school you attended and attach confirmation that you’ve successfully completed a program.
+Depending on local laws and regulations, you may also have to link to a bartending course or school you attended and attach confirmation that you’ve successfully completed a program.

 Completing Required Training or Courses